 Sport, music and college facilities

-The college's gardens offer a venue for croquet and frisbee.
+The college's gardens and croquet lawn offer a great space for a range of activities (from picnics to Frisbee).
 Other sports are catered for at the college's ground, only a few minutes away by bicycle.
-The college has a shared boathouse and its own on-site multi-gym.
-There are also several music rooms, including a number of pianos.
+The college has a shared boathouse, squash court and its own on-site gym, and there are also several music rooms and a number of pianos.

 Facilities for students with disabilities

-Applications from students with disabilities are welcome.
-The college has a limited number of rooms with disabled access, and will make adjustments wherever possible.
-There is an adapted studio room in the Dickson Poon Building, and the college makes every effort to adapt accommodation to meet the needs of students with disabilities.
+The college welcomes applications from students with disabilities.
+The college has a limited number of study bedrooms with disabled access, including an adapted studio room in the Dickson Poon Building, and can make adjustments wherever necessary.

-St Hugh's Middle Common Room (MCR) plays an active role in college life, organising social activities throughout term time.
+St Hugh's Middle Common Room (MCR) plays an active role in college life, organising social activities throughout the year.
 The MCR participates in college sporting, musical and dramatic events, and sends representatives to relevant college committees.